Understanding Your CARE Tool Assessment

 Examples: you have a rare chromosomal disease that affects you just like cerebral palsy.
 Or you have shortness of breath due to congestive heart failure instead of emphysema or COPD.

-C. You need constant supervision to prevent damage to yourself, others, or property.
+You need constant supervision to prevent damage to yourself, others, or property.

 Examples: You constantly try to leave home.
 You get lost or wander into the street.
 You are a diabetic who eats sugary food without understanding the consequences or how to treat it.

-D. You have several complex conditions
+You have many complex conditions.

 DSHS adds hours only for the first diagnosis or condition on the list in Section 4, "Complex Medical Conditions."
 If you have several of these conditions, you may need even more help.